Linkiesta

-Linkiesta is an independent Italian online newspaper of investigative journalism, in-depth analysis and commentary.
-It was launched on 31 January 2011 and, from 24 September 2019, the editor in chief is Christian Rocca.
-The first editor in chief was Jacopo Tondelli.
+Linkiesta is an independent Italian online newspaper of investigative journalism, in-depth analysis, and commentary.
+It was launched on 31 January 2011, with the first editor-in-chief being Jacopo Tondelli.
+Since 24 September 2019, the editor-in-chief has been Christian Rocca.

-Society

-The Società Editoriale Linkiesta, the publisher, is a start-up comprising journalists and businessmen.
+The Società Editoriale Linkiesta is a start-up comprising journalists and businessmen.
 It is a public company with about 80 shareholders who have put in an investment between €10,000 and €50,000.
 The governance rules state that nobody can own more than 5% of the capital stock.
 Initially, a full list of shareholders was published on the website.
-"Many shareholders and no bosses", declared the former editor in chief Jacopo Tondelli in a video interview published on Il Sole 24 ORE.
-"As we are a public company, nobody can exert individual influence on the editorial line", he added.
+In a video interview published on Il Sole 24 Ore, Tondelli said: "Many shareholders and no bosses.
+As we are a public company, nobody can exert individual influence on the editorial line."